analogdevicesinc/TMC-API/tmc/ic/TMC2208/README.md

 2. **tmc2208_getNodeAddress()**, that returns the node/slave address.
 Node address could be set in NODECONF (0x3) register and the address could be incremented as defined by AD0, AD1 and AD2.
 (Node address + ADx) must be less than 255.
 For further details please consult the datasheet of TMC2208.

 ### Sharing the CRC table with other TMC-API chips
 The TMC2208 UART protocol uses an 8 bit CRC.
 For calculating this, a table-based algorithm is used.
-This table (tmcCRCTable_Poly7Reflected[256]) is 256 bytes big and identical across multiple different Trinamic chips (i.e. TMC2209).
+This table (tmcCRCTable_Poly7Reflected[256]) is 256 bytes big and identical across multiple different Trinamic chips (i.e. TMC2208).
 If multiple Trinamic chips are being used in the same project, avoiding redundant copies of this table could save memory.
 It is possible to substitute this CRC table with another CRC table.

+### Option to use the cache logic for Write-Only registers
+The chip features write-only registers that are unable to be read, necessitating the creation of a shadow copy to cache their contents.
+This copy is automatically updated whenever data is written to these registers.
+This cache logic could be enabled by setting the macro **TMC2208_CACHE** to **'1'** or disabled by setting to **'0'** respectively.
+If this feature is enabled then there comes another option to use **tmc2208_cache** function, which is already implemeted in the API, by defining **TMC2208_ENABLE_TMC_CACHE** macro to **'1** or one can implement their own function.

+The function **tmc2208_cache** works for both reading from and writing to the shadow array.
+It first checks whether the register has write-only access and data needs to be read from the shadow copy.
+On the basis of that, it returns **true** or **false**.
+The shadowRegisters on the premade cache implementation need to be one per chip. **TMC2208_IC_CACHE_COUNT** is set to '1' by default and is user-overwritable.
+If multiple chips are being used in the same project, increment its value to the number of chips connected.

 ## Further info
 ### Dependency graph for the ICs with new register R/W mechanism